Quadratic differentials as stability conditions: Quadratic differentials

 In certain special cases the orbifolds $\Quad(g,m)$ and $\Quad^\Gamma(g,m)$ have non-trivial generic automorphism groups.
 In this section we classify the polar types when this occurs.

 \begin{lemma} The generic automorphism group of a point of $\Quad(g,m)$ is trivial, with the exception of the polar types in genus $g=0$, and the polar type $m=(2)$ in genus $g=1$. \end{lemma}

 \begin{pf} Suppose first that if $g=0$ then $d\geq 5$, and that if $g=1$ then $d\geq 2$.
-With these assumptions it is well-known that the stack $\Mod(g,d)/\Sym(d)$ parameterizing compact Riemann surfaces of genus $g$ with an unordered collection of $d$ marked points has trivial generic automorphism group.
-The same is therefore true of the stack $\Mod(g,d)/\Sym(m)$ appearing in the proof of Proposition \ref{rain}.
+With these assumptions the stack $\Mod(g,d)/\Sym(d)$ parameterizing compact Riemann surfaces of genus $g$ with an unordered collection of $d$ marked points has trivial generic automorphism group.\footnote{Consider the case when $g\geq 2$.
+In order for the automorphism group of a marked curve to be non-trivial the points $p_i$ must be permuted by some automorphism of the curve.
+Since the automorphism group of such a curve is finite \cite[Ex.
+IV.5.2]{Har} this is a non-generic condition.
+The statement in genus $1$ is similar using the set of points $\{p_i-p_j\}$ and the fact that the group of automorphisms modulo translations is finite.
+The genus 0 case is easily dealt with explicitly.} The same is therefore true of the stack $\Mod(g,d)/\Sym(m)$ appearing in the proof of Proposition \ref{rain}.
 The space $\Quad(g,m)$ is an open subset of a vector bundle over this stack, so again, the generic automorphism group is trivial.

 Consider the case $g=1$ and $d=1$.
 The stack $\Quad(g,m)$ then parameterizes pairs consisting of a Riemann surface $S$ of genus 1, together with a meromorphic function on $S$ with simple zeroes and a single pole, necessarily of order $m\geq 2$.
 For a generic such surface $S$, the group of automorphisms preserving the pole is generated by a single involution, and using Riemann-Roch it is easily seen that if $m\geq 3$ then the zeroes of the generic such function are not permuted by this involution.